Hyle-org/devhub-hyle/docs/getting-started/hyled-install-instructions.md

 The simplest way to interact with Hylé is using `hyled`, the cosmos-SDK powered CLI.

-Simply clone the [Hylé repository](https://github.com/Hyle-org/hyle) and install it.
+Clone the [Hylé repository](https://github.com/Hyle-org/hyle) and install it.

 ## Mac, Linux, Windows with WSL